 Reach out to your network

 Maybe you’ve heard it said, “It’s not what you know; it’s who you know.”
 This old adage often rings true when it comes to job hunting.
 Reach out to everyone in your network and let them know you’re looking for a new opportunity.

 Family members, former teachers or coworkers, and friends who aren’t using drugs are all examples of people who may connect you to a future employer.
 LinkedIn can be a great tool for establishing and expanding your professional network in this season.
-This also provides a valuable opportunity to ask people to serve as a reference on your job applications.
+This also provides a valuable opportunity to ask people to serve as a reference to your job applications.

 Reflect on who you want to be